 The three triangle patterns are siblings.
 What separates them is which line is doing the work:

-The mirror image: a flat FLOOR holds while the bounces get weaker and weaker.
-It leans bearish — the usual break is down through the floor.
+The mirror image: a flat floor holds while the bounces get weaker.
+It has a bearish historical lean, with the downside trigger defining the tested trade.

 Both lines slope toward each other — highs stepping down while lows step up.
-Neither side is in charge, so the breakout direction is closer to a coin flip.
+The shape alone does not choose a side, so the tested trade waits for the confirmed trigger.

 A much smaller, faster squeeze that only counts when it follows a sharp run-up (the “pole”).
 An ascending triangle stands on its own and takes weeks.